stoplightio/docs/articles/testing/contract-testing.md

 Scenarios makes it easier than ever to integrate your OpenAPI specification into your testing process.
-One of the easiest ways to do this is through a testing method called __contract testing__.
+One of the easiest ways to do this is through a testing method called **contract testing**.
 Contract testing is a simple verification process where Stoplight verifies that the API responses match the "contract" within a connected OpenAPI specification.

 Benefits of contract testing include:

-- **Don't Repeat Yourself**: Don't re-create test assertions that check for what is already described in your API specification.
+* **Don't Repeat Yourself**: Don't re-create test assertions that check for what is already described in your API specification.
 Let your scenario do the heavy lifting, validating that an API implementation matches the OpenAPI specification.

-- **Governance**: Quickly figure out if an API implementation conforms to the OpenAPI specification that was initially agreed upon.
+* **Governance**: Quickly figure out if an API implementation conforms to the OpenAPI specification that was initially agreed upon.
 Run a contract test scenario on a schedule to ensure the API never violates the specification.

-- **Single Source of Truth**: Your API specification is the single source of truth that describes your API.
+* **Single Source of Truth**: Your API specification is the single source of truth that describes your API.
 From it, you can generate documentation, SDKs, mock servers, and more.
-Incorporating the specification into your testing pipeline ensures that the it accurately represents your API implementation over time.
+Incorporating the specification into your testing pipeline ensures that the spec accurately represents your API implementation over time.

 <!-- theme: info -->

 > If you don't have an API specification yet, you can create one using the
 > [Stoplight modeling tool](../modeling/modeling-introduction.md)!